-We believe college tuition should and can be free, just as it is in increasing numbers of communities across the country and for many students in states like Tennessee and Oregon.
+We believe college tuition should and can be free, just as it is in increasing numbers of states and communities across the country.

 Here's how we'll get it done.